moirahartigan/the-scarecrows-wedding-portfolio-3/README.md

 ## Bugs & Fixes
 * A number of errors were found when the code was passed through the [PEP8 validator](http://pep8online.com).
 The main issues were line length - where lines were over 79 characters.
-Other issues was the presence of white space.
-These errors were fixed and the code error fee on the final check.
+Another issue found was the presence of white space.
+These errors were fixed, and the code ran error fee on the final check.
   * FIXED
-* A bug was found when the game was complete and the play again function had been called - the user had the option to either click the "play again" button or type yes in the terminal to restart the game, however if the user hit enter and didn't add "yes" a question would appear from an earlier part of the game.
+* A bug was found when the game was complete and the play again function had been called - the user had the option to either click the "play again" button or type yes in the terminal to restart the game, however if the user hit enter or didn't add "yes" a question would appear, from an earlier part of the game.
 This was corrected by adding a while loop to the function and controlling the iteration with a continue and break statement.
 This resolved the bug.
    * FIXED
 * Finally, the output animation for the text works perfectly in the terminal, however when pushed to the heroku app the output is not displaying the text as desired.
-While the text does not appear in blocks which was the case before the animation was added, the flow and speed of the text is no the same as in the terminal.
+While the text does not appear in blocks which was the case before the animation was added, the flow and speed of the text is no the same as it is in the terminal.
    * No fix found.
 ***
 ***